Arnesfield/argstree/README.md

 While they may be configured similarly, options start with a hyphen (e.g. `-a`, `--add`) while commands do not (e.g. `run`, `start`).

-When setting the `args` object, the _properties_ are used to match the arguments while the _values_ are also options objects similar to the options from `argstree(args, options)`.
+When setting the `args` object, the _properties_ are used to match the arguments while the _values_ are also options objects.

 Options and commands will capture arguments and stop when another option or command is matched or the configured [limit](#limits) is reached.